Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

-- Is your health able to weather the stress of being a business owner?
+- Is your health able to weather the stress of being the owner of a struggling startup?

-- What economic or industry trends would benefit your business?
+- What economic or industry trends could you benefit from?

-- Are there any schemes, grants, or loans that would benefit your business?
+- Are there any existing industry schemes, grants, or loans that would be of help?

-- What sort of business synergy could you achieve with other companies?
+- What sort of synergy could you achieve with other companies?
 Both competitors and suppliers?

 - What developing social trends could your intended business benefit from?

-- Are there any manpower talents or technological benefits that you could exploit?
+- Are there any manpower talents or technological benefits that you could utilize?

 - Are there any significant reasons for your targeted clientele to switch to using you?

-- Are there any industry gaps for you to fill?
+- Are there any industry gaps to fill?

-- Are there other-parties seeking to partner or invest in your intended business?
+- Are there other parties willing to partner with or invest in your intended business?

-- Do you possess any personal credentials or experience that might attract business cooperation?
+- Do you possess any personal credentials or experience that might attract industry cooperation?

 - Is the current socio-political environment beneficial to your aspirations to be an entrepreneur?

-- What industry regulations would affect your business negatively?
+- What industry regulations would negatively affect your startup?

-- Is there any public or industry perception that might hamper your business growth?
+- Is there any public or industry perception that might hamper your overall growth?

 - How would competitors retaliate?

-- Are there any projected industry downturns that could severely impact your business?
+- Are there any projected industry downturns that could severely impact you?

-- Do you have any personal commitments that might compete with your business for your time and attention?
+- Do you have personal commitments that might compete with your startup for your time and attention?